dmccan/yada-wiki/readme.txt

 * How can I change the colors of the wiki links?

 When rendered on the viewed page, wiki links are given a CSS class related to their post status (published, draft, etc).
 You can override the default colors in your style sheet.
+This is a convenience for those with edit permissions who might not realize that wiki articles have not been published.
+Note that WordPress permissions still control what posts can actually be viewed, this is just related to the display of wiki links.
 The classes are:

-  .wikilink-published
-  .wikilink-pending
-  .wikilink-no-edit
-  .wikilink-new
-  .widget-area .widget a.wikilink-published
-  .widget-area .widget a.wikilink-pending
-  .widget-area .widget a.wikilink-no-edit
-  .widget-area .widget a.wikilink-new
+When viewing links for users **with** the "edit_posts" capacity:

+  * .wikilink-new (post does not exist - a link to create it)
+  * .wikilink-trash (post is in the trash - just text, no link)
+  * .wikilink-pending (post has the status of "draft", "auto-draft", "pending", or "future" - a regular link)
+  * .wikilink-private (post has a status of "private" - a regular link)
+  * .wikilink-published (the post is published - a regular link)
+  * .wikilink-other (default if not one of the above.
+Applied to posts with a custom post status or to those with a status of "inherit" - a regular link)

+When viewing links for users **without** the "edit posts" capacity:

+  * .wikilink-no-edit (post does not yet exist or the post has the status of "trash", "draft", "auto-draft", "pending", or "future" - just text, no link)
+  * .wikilink-published (the post is published - a regular link)
+  * .wikilink-private (post has a status of "private" - a regular link)
+  * .wikilink-other (default if not one of the above.
+Applied to posts with a custom post status or to those with a status of "inherit" - a regular link)

+== Acknowledgements ==

+The user JulianSMoore has been very helpful in suggesting improvements and reviewing changes.

 == Changelog ==

-= 1.0 =
-* Initial release

-= 1.0.1 =
-* Fix for empty post type

-= 1.1.0 =
+= 2.6.1 =
-* Change to make wiki categories hierarchical
+* Fixed post status filter so all posts show as they should.
+* Added additional CSS classes.

-= 1.2.0 =
+= 2.6 =
+* Added different CSS classes for wiki links depending on post status.
+Added style sheet for wiki link classes.
-* Added editor dialog to make it easier to enter the wiki shortcode parameters
+* Added option to show Yada Wiki editor buttons on the editing screen for all post types, in addition to the wiki post type.

+= 2.5.1 =
+* Update to get files in sync and fix tagging error.

-= 2.0.0 =
+= 2.4.0 =
-* Changed the editor dialogs to be in-line jQuery UI dialogs.
-* The links dialog has an AJAX look-up of existing wiki post titles.
-* The TOC dialog has a drop-down list of categories.
-* A sidebar TOC / category list widget was added.
+* Added filter to override default display of categories in the post editor to maintain order and hierarchy.
+* Fixed problem with shortcode popup display due to conflict with other plugins.

-= 2.1.0 =
+= 2.3.0 =
-* Adjusted user permissions so that roles have the same edit abilities for wiki articles as they do for regular posts.
+* Adjusted version number to keep updates in sync.

 = 2.2.0 =
 * Added optional support for comments.